AdrianAntico/AutoQuant/README.md

 <p>

  ##### **AutoWordFreq()**
-creates a word frequency data.table and a word cloud
+Creates a word frequency data.table and a word cloud

 ##### **AutoH2OTextPrepScoring()**
 Prepares your data for scoring based on models built with Word2VecModel

 ##### **ProblematicFeatures()**
-Identify columns that have either little to no variance, extremely high cardinality, too many NA's, too many zeros, or too high of a skew
+Identify columns that have either little to no variance, categorical variables with extremely high cardinality, too many NA's, too many zeros, or too high of a skew.

 ##### **ProblematicRecords()**
-Identify anomalous data records via Isolation Forests from H2O
+Automatically identify anomalous data records via Isolation Forests from H2O.

 ##### **RemixTheme()**
-Fonts, colors, style for plots.
+Fonts, colors, and style for plots.

 ##### **ChartTheme()**
-Fonts, colors, style for plots.
+Fonts, colors, and style for plots.

 ##### **multiplot()**
 Useful for displaying multiple plots in a single pane.
+I've never had luck using grid so I just use this instead.

 ##### **tokenizeH2O()**
 Tokenize and H2O string column.

 ##### **percRank()**
 Inner function for calibration plots and partial dependence plots.
-Computes PercentRank.
+Computes PercentRank for all numeric records in a column.

 ##### **SimpleCap()**
 Apply proper case to text.

 ##### **PrintObjectsSize()**
-print out objects and their sizes that are in the envrionment
+Print out objects and their sizes that are in the envrionment.
+Useful for debugging programs.

 ##### **tempDatesFun()**
 Special case for character conversion to date when importing from Excel.